hoosteeno/tounguescraper/README.md

 # Tounguescraper

-This script scrapes phrases from a dtd file, then scrapes their translations from transvision.mozfr.org, then updates pofiles with those translations.
+This script scrapes phrases from a [dtd file](http://mxr.mozilla.org/mozilla-central/source/mobile/android/locales/en-US/chrome/aboutFeedback.dtd?raw=1), then scrapes their translations from the [transvision.mozfr.org](https://transvision.mozfr.org/) API, then updates pofiles with those translations.

+After it is run the changes to svn files must be committed.

 ## Requirements

 * [svn client](https://subversion.apache.org/)
-* A local copy of the [locales repository](http://http://svn.mozilla.org/projects/l10n-misc/trunk/input/locale/)
+* A local copy of the [locale repository](http://http://svn.mozilla.org/projects/l10n-misc/trunk/input/locale/) in a directory called `locale` in the cwd
-* Python libs: polib, scrapy
+* Python libs: `polib`, `scrapy`

 ## Usage